JrVillabona/the-cat-api/README.md

 ## The test has been done with Javascript & Cypress.io

 Concept for Automation functional testing using Javascript, Cypress.io and Cucumber.
-It shows any of solutions for automation test suite for The Cat API.
+It shows any of solutions for automation test suite for The Cat API (https://docs.thecatapi.com/).
 Javascript is the language used to write the test code.

 Cypress is a next generation front end testing tool built for the modern web.
 Cypress is most often compared to Selenium; however Cypress is both fundamentally and architecturally different.
 Cypress is not constrained by the same restrictions as Selenium.
 This enables you to write faster, easier and more reliable tests.